zuozhenggh/learning-library/data-management-library/database/spatial/intro/create-sample-data/create-sample-data.md

  SDO_POINT_TYPE(
     -100.123, 20.456 --coordinate
     ),
- NULL,               --only used for lines/polygons NULL                --only used for lines/polygons
+ NULL,               --for lines/polygons only
+ NULL                --for lines/polygons only
   )
 ```